Exploring REST API Architecture

 Hypermedia is content with non-sequential links to other content types e.g. pages, text files, PNG and JPEG images, video, and more.
 In short, the Web.
 To the user, clicking links on a website makes application state transitions.

-Fielding says it’s essential for servers to return representations with links for clients, as server know next best available resources for users.
+Fielding says it’s essential for servers to return representations with links for clients, as servers know best what state transitions and resources are available.
 Servers provide the engine of state changes e.g. HATEOAS.
 Fielding wrote,

 Request